-Academic or Career Concerns
+Academic and Career Concerns

 - Refer students to BANWEB to look for an alternative class that meets their needs.

-- Refer students to the appropriate Academic Department
+- Refer students to the appropriate academic department.

-- Refer students to the appropriate school or departmental undergraduate advisors.
+- Refer students to the appropriate School or departmental undergraduate advisors.

 - Advise students to read major requirements in the Michigan Tech Course Catalog.